Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-interacting.rst

     the piggy bank tutorial :ref:`part 3 <piggy-bank-preparing>` will guide you through these setup steps.
-    If you haven't completed any of the above steps, you can continue with :ref:`part 3 <wCCD-front-end-set-up>` of this tutorial also we recommend completing every part of this tutorial.
+    If you haven't completed any of the above steps, you can continue with :ref:`part 3 <wCCD-front-end-set-up>` of this tutorial.
+However, we recommend completing every part of this tutorial.

 Non-state-mutative functions
 ----------------------------